 10. The Original Canopy Tour – Monteverde

-There are dozens if not hundreds of companies offering zip line excursions in Costa Rica and it’s a great place to enjoy this adventurous activity.
-However, some companies are better than others, and you deserve the very best.
+There are dozens, if not hundreds, of companies offering zip-line excursions in Costa Rica, and it’s a great place to enjoy this adventurous activity.
+However, some companies are better than others, and you deserve the best.

-This short, two-and-a-half-hour zip lining excursion in Monteverde is well-rated and well-reviewed and will give you the experience of a lifetime, and it’s fun for all ages.
+This two-and-a-half-hour zip lining excursion in Monteverde is well-rated and well-reviewed and will give you the experience of a lifetime.
+It’s fun for all ages.
 This company has been in business since 1994, and it’s the best option for zip lining in the area.

 This tour includes pickup from your hotel or vacation rental and drop-off after the tour is complete.
 It will allow you to connect with the local environment in a fun and unique way as you zip along the treetops in the cloud forest with the ground far below.

-You’ll also get to rappel down to the forest floor climb inside a tree, and more.
-Guides will be on hand for your safety and to answer questions about the local ecosystem, too.
+You’ll also get to rappel down to the forest floor, climb inside a tree, and more.
+Guides will be on hand for your safety and to answer questions about the local ecosystem.

 11. Irazú and Turrialba Volcanoes with Guayabo Tour – San Jose

-If you’re visiting San Jose and would like to get out into the countryside to see a bit more of what Costa Rica is all about, then this full-day tour is for you.
+If you’re visiting San Jose and would like to get out into the countryside to see more of what Costa Rica is all about, then this full-day tour is for you.